 Check out our experiences with specifically the business class Thai Airways flights below.
 A lot of flight reviews report the first class experience, but we were unable to find flight availability.
 We were lucky enough to find business class availability from our flights from SGN to BKK and BKK to SYD, and economy from SYD to AKL.
 We’ll share our experience with Air New Zealand in a separate post.

 *Disclosure: We have an affiliate link above.
 As an Amazon Associate, we earn from qualifying purchases.
 If you click on it and make a purchase, we receive a small commission.
 There is no cost to you.
 Appreciate the support.

 Flight 1: SGN to BKK (Saigon to Bangkok)

 We initially had difficulties getting our boarding ticket as we didn’t have a visa on file for arriving to Sydney.
 It was a mistake on our end as we thought we could get one on arrival.
 We’ll share more about our visa fiasco soon.

 After crossing Security and Customs at Tan Son Nhat International Airport (SGN), we had access to the Rose Business Lounge.
 Due to our late arrival at the airport, we briefly went through the lounge to see what was available.
 It’s too bad we couldn’t enjoy the amenities such as food and beverages prior to boarding the plane.
 The offerings are similar to that of Orchid Lounge which the Priority Pass can get us access to.

-We had an 8 hour layover at Suvarnabhumi Airport in Bangkok.
+We had a 8 hours layover at Suvarnabhumi Airport in Bangkok.
 There were good intentions to leave the airport and explore in the city.
 However, we chose to spend the time at the Thai Airways’s Royal Silk Lounge and also work on our Australia electronic visa for $20 AUD per person.
 The e-visa took less than 5 minutes to complete per person and had instant approvals.

 BKK Royal Silk Lounge